sathishkumarece/library/README.md

 MongoDB

 ## Assumptions
-For some of the actions, considered only postive results
+1. For some of the actions, considered only postive results
+2. Actions without relevant message.
+Ex: Book added to user cart but no message alerts the user
+3. Tooltip to indicate the reason behind button disabled